-To prevent a brick house releasing heat in the evening, why not prevent the bricks heating up in the first place?
-Reducing sunlight exposure and heat absorption of the bricks reduce the heat that bricks release after sunset.
+To prevent a brick house from releasing heat in the evening, why not prevent the bricks from heating up in the first place?
+Reducing sunlight exposure and heat absorption of the bricks reduce the heat that bricks released after sunset.

-There are a range of methods to protect brick houses from direct sunlight, including extended awnings, plants and external claddings.
-The blocking of direct sunlight limits direct heating of the bricks.
-The additional sunlight blocking also provides additional privacy for home owners.
+There is a range of methods to protect brick houses from direct sunlight, including extended awnings, plants and external claddings.
+The blocking of direct sunlight limits the direct heating of the bricks.
+The additional sunlight blocking also provides additional privacy for homeowners.

 Light-coloured bricks or paints can help to reduce sunlight absorption.
 Dark colours absorb more energy from the sun.
 Lighter exterior colours reflect more sunlight from the surface and reduce heat absorption.
 Paint additives with insulation properties are helpful in further limiting the bricks in absorbing the heat.
 Other than light colours, reflective materials or coatings are great alternatives as well.

 The heating issue of brick houses is limited to solid brick houses, but not brick veneer houses.
 (Learn how to differentiate solid brick houses and brick veneer houses.)
 BuildMart Australia sells construction bricks and external brick veneers for any construction projects in Australia.
 Contact us on 03 9560 7601 for any inquiry.